MatzJB/Hill-Climbing-Project/README.md

 ## How it works
 It creates an output image (PNG) using m transparent discs to approximate the input image.
 ```
+for each disc from 1 to m
-for each disc it goes through $k$ trials
+ for each disc there are k trials
- for each trial, a disc if created with a new RGB value, position, opacity and radius, diff between input image and new image is calculated
+  a disc if created with a new RGB value, position, opacity and radius, diff between input image and new image is calculated
   it picks the disc which leads to the least diff in the trial run
 ```